AMAZON RAINFOREST: Madre de Dios, Peru

 Expanding Conservation Capacity In Las Piedras

-Since 2013, WidFF has been working with their Peruvian nonprofit partner, ARCAmazon, to establish a conservation and sustainable development corridor on the Las Piedras River, the last wild and unprotected river left in Madre de Dios.
-The area of protected rainforest under WildFF is almost 16,000 acres, which acts as a geographic buffer zone to the homeland of uncontacted people and Peru’s largest protected area, Alto Púrus National Park.
+Since 2013, WildFF has been working with our Peruvian nonprofit partner, ARCAmazon, to establish a conservation and sustainable development corridor on the Las Piedras River, the last wild and unprotected river left in Madre de Dios.
+The area of protected rainforest under the protection of WildFF and ARCAmazon is almost 16,000 acres, which in addition to the surrounding conserved areas, acts as a geographic buffer zone to the homeland of uncontacted people and Peru’s largest protected area, Alto Púrus National Park.

-In addition, ARCAmazon is quickly developing a world-class education center, the Amazon Academy, to engage local and foreign students through field-based rainforest education programs.
-The goal is to document ongoing fieldwork and develop a video series on the importance of protecting the Amazon.
+In addition, ARCAmazon has developed a world-class education center, the Amazon Academy, to engage local and foreign students through field-based rainforest education programs.
+The goal of Amazon Academy is to document ongoing fieldwork and develop a video series on the importance of protecting the Amazon.

 Capacity building and education

 The ideals of young people can inspire great opportunities for conservation.
 Yet, local youth networks may be limited in developing areas, which can hinder success.
 Back in 2014, WildFF piloted a 5-year youth leadership program with the goal of building the entrepreneurial capacity of local leaders.
 By the end of the pilot, over 50 Peruvian leaders had attended workshops in the Amazon rainforest.
 These “Innovadores” continue to build their network on the ground, and many of them have either started their own sustainable business or work in the sustainability sector.